rapid7/marionette.carpenter/README.md

 ```

 ##### Registering Handlers for the custom view
-Since the custom view is a Marionette view, you can do things on the onRender, onShow callbacks as you would normally do in a marionette application.
+Since the custom view is a Marionette view, you can do things on the onRender and onShow callbacks as you would normally do in a marionette application.
 For Example:

 ```coffeescript
 class MyCustomCellView extends Marionette.ItemView